pycroscopy/atomai/atomai/models/dgm/README.md

-Deep generative model for learning discrete and continuous disentangled representations.
+Deep generative models for learning discrete and continuous disentangled representations.